asarraa/AdventOfCode23/Day3/Part 1/README.md

 The engine schematic is a visual representation of an engine with numerous numbers and symbols, where any number adjacent to a symbol (even diagonally) is considered a "part number" and should be included in the sum.
 Periods (.) are not considered symbols.

-# Description
+## Script description

-The program takes the input as a text file named "test.txt" which is in the same directory as the main.class file, then it displays the result of the sum.
+The script takes the input as a text file named "test.txt" which is in the same directory as the main.class file, then it displays the result of the sum.